 Caucasian

-Debbie Gibson is an American singer, songwriter, and actress who gained prominence in the 1980s with her pop music.
-She was born on August 31, 1970, in Brooklyn, New York, and began writing and producing her own music at a young age.
+Debbie Gibson is an acclaimed American singer, songwriter, and actress who soared to fame during the 1980s pop music explosion.
+Born on August 31, 1970, in Brooklyn, New York, she demonstrated extraordinary talent by composing and producing her own music from a very young age.

-Gibson's debut album, "Out of the Blue," was released in 1987 when she was just 16 years old.
-The album featured hit songs such as "Only in My Dreams" and "Shake Your Love" and showcased her talent for writing catchy pop songs with relatable lyrics.
+Gibson's breakout moment came in 1987 with the release of her debut album, "Out of the Blue," when she was just 16 years old.
+The album included chart-topping hits like "Only in My Dreams" and "Shake Your Love," highlighting her gift for crafting infectious, relatable pop tunes.

 Height: